 His papacy marked the zenith of papal power.
 Old anti-Jewish decrees were expanded and Jews were compelled to wear the Yellow Patch - the "Badge of Shame" - to distinguish them from Christians.
 These decrees were enforced in France, England, Germany and later in Hungary.
+Jews were also prohibited from holding public office and were prohibited from appearing in public on Easter Sunday and the last three days of Holy Week.
 The Pope also originated the Doctrine of Transubstantion, in which the wafer (Host) and wine in the Eucharist were believed to become the blood and flesh of Jesus.
 This led to the infamous Host Desecration libels of the next few centuries.

 1216 JEWISH SYNOD AT ST. GILLES (France)

 Representatives of the Jewish communities in Marseilles and Narbonne convened the synod in order to prevent the implementation of some of the decisions of the Fourth Lateran Council.
 The synod did not have a major impact except on some local levels.
 Its importance was rather in the fact that different communities united in an effort to defend their position vis a vis the Church.